Using the MLSC Compute Cluster

 Specifying memory and time limits are mandatory in order to force users think about their job resources more carefully.
 For this reason note that on the RTX GPU boxes there are on average ~3 CPU cores and 128GB RAM per GPU.
 On the Dell nonGPU nodes there are about 15GB RAM per CPU core.

 It is also mandatory to specify the partition (aka queue) and slurm account (project/lab).
 You do not need to put the command you submit in quotes.
 Just make sure the command and all its args come after all the jobsubmit options.
 Note also by default no emails are sent unless the -M option is given.
-Example:
+Here is an example for a user in the sysadm Slurm account who wants to submit a job to the rtx8000 partition:

 jobsubmit -p rtx8000 -A sysadm -m 128G -t 1-12:00:00 -c 3 -G 1 \